kidlj/awei/_wiki/wills.md

 ### 2025.10.19

-Continuous by efforts, not continous by time.
+Practice many, not practice big.

 ### 2025.10.19